 Like the name of the bank itself, this bank’s logo is meant to invoke a feeling of patriotism and trust by incorporating the colors of the American flag.
 The double line pattern is repeated three times, as things appearing in threes are often seen as the most visually appealing.

 Chase Manhattan Bank

-Chase’s primary objective with their logo is recognition through repetition.
-Put another way, Chase uses a single, simple logo and they display it as frequently as possible in order to instill recognition and trust in their target customers.
+Chase’s primary objective with its logo is recognition through repetition.
+Put another way, Chase uses a single, simple logo, and they display it as frequently as possible in order to instill appreciation and trust in their target customers.

-By using warm colors to depict a bright sun rising over their logo, SunTrust seeks to convey a sense of friendliness and warmth through their logo.
-This is a fitting message for a bank that markets itself as tight-knit, personal community ready to help you meet your financial goals.
+By using warm colors to depict a bright sun rising over its logo, SunTrust seeks to convey a sense of friendliness and warmth through their logo.
+This is a fitting message for a bank that markets itself as a tight-knit, personal community ready to help you meet your financial goals.